-- In a large bowl, whisk together butter, sugar, vanilla extract and egg yolk.
+- Whisk together butter, sugar, vanilla extract, and egg yolk.

-- Break off a part of the dough, cover it with a plastic and roll it out into 1/4 of an inch thickness.
+- Break off a portion of the dough and cover it with a plastic wrap.
+Then, roll it out into 1/4 of an inch thickness.

-- Using a cutter, cut out the size of cookies based on your preference.
-Use a knife to lift each cookie to move it into a baking sheet.
+- Using a cookie cutter, cut out the cookie halves.
+Move to a baking sheet.

 - Place a tip inside a piping bag, using a toothpick draw a line of color on the inside.
 Pipe out a shape of your preference on top of each cookie.